 Media need to stop glossing over diversity issues.

-There’s a point at which we keep getting stuck: Journalists often seem reluctant to name systemic racism and other systems of oppression as the reasons why there aren’t more people of color in positions of power in the outdoor industry, González says.
+There’s a point at which we keep getting stuck: journalists often seem reluctant to name systemic racism and other systems of oppression as the reasons why there aren’t more people of color in positions of power in the outdoor industry, González said.

-“It’s not enough to not be racist,” he says.
+“It’s not enough to not be racist,” he said.
 “You have to be anti-racist, too.”

-Editors should work harder to be more inclusive when hiring writers, says Aparna Rajagopal-Durbin, founding partner of the Avarna Group.
+Editors should work harder to be more inclusive when hiring writers, said Aparna Rajagopal-Durbin, founding partner of the Avarna Group.

-“Those stories aren’t just stories, but partnerships with people,” Rajagopal-Durbin says.
+“Those stories aren’t just stories, but partnerships with people,” Rajagopal-Durbin said.

 Brands break the norm by making clothing for all body types.